ozzono/SFTP-Drive/SFTP Drive_en.md

 >Notes:
 >- The installation comes with [this manual](nsoftware.SFTPDrive.pdf) containing more in-depth instructions.
 >- By the time when this article was finished, NSoftware's SFTP Drive supported only one remote drive connection at a time.
->- Once configured, the remote drive will be automatically available even right after the system's boot.
+>- Once configured, the remote drive will be automatically available even after the system's fresh boot.

-> This article was reviewed by Heitor Brandão at 2020-08-12
+> This article was reviewed by [Heitor Brandão](https://m.facebook.com/heitorvinicius.guedesbrandao) at 2020-08-12